jhackshaw/tspvis/src/content/heurisitc-construction/nearestInsertion.md

         }
       }

-      // if this point is further from the path than the currently selected if (bestCostToPath > selectedDistance) {
+      // if this point is closer to the path than the currently selected if (bestCostToPath < selectedDistance) {
         [selectedDistance, selectedIdx] = [bestCostToPath, costToPathIdx];
       }
     }